kubeflow/website/content/en/docs/components/pipelines/installation/standalone-deployment.md

 To begin, first clone the [Kubeflow Pipelines GitHub repository](https://github.com/kubeflow/pipelines), and use it as your working directory.

-### Deploy on GCP with CloudSQL and Google Cloud Storage
+### Deploy on GCP with Cloud SQL and Google Cloud Storage

 **Note**: This is recommended for production environments.
 For more details about customizing your environment for GCP, see the [Kubeflow Pipelines GCP manifests](https://github.com/kubeflow/pipelines/tree/master/manifests/kustomize/env/gcp).